Program Curriculum

 Lecture Hours: 3.0 | Seminar: 1.0 | Lab: 0.0

-Emphasis in this course is on the role of the supervisor in the organization, administration, and continuing development of early childhood education programs, community relationships, and professional development.Prerequisite(s): Successful completion of Term Two courses.
+Emphasis in this course is on the role of the supervisor in the organization, administration, and continuing development of early childhood education programs, community relationships, and professional development.Registration in this course is restricted to students admitted to the Diploma in Early Childhood Education or Citation in Infant and Toddler Care and Education.

 More Information »